zachkaupp/lplex_analysis/README.md

 ```

 * Access [documentation](https://zachkaupp-github.gitbook.io/lplex_analysis/)
-* Alternatively, you can video tutorials [here](https://youtube.com/playlist?list=PLWbNTbtRBJDA1B32GWftrhAApmZ7ur8Pt) (it is recommended to follow along in the documentation as you watch the videos)
+* Alternatively, you can view video tutorials [here](https://youtube.com/playlist?list=PLWbNTbtRBJDA1B32GWftrhAApmZ7ur8Pt) (it is recommended to follow along in the documentation as you watch the videos)

 ### What It Does